Mission & Learning Outcomes

-- Practice an array of methodological, theoretical, and pedagogical approaches for engaging as scholars, teachers, and leaders who are responsive to the situated nature of rhetoric and to what campuses, cultures and society want from writing today.
+- Appraise methodological, theoretical, and pedagogical approaches for engaging as scholars, teachers, and leaders who are responsive to the situated nature of rhetoric and to what students, campuses, cultures and society want from writing today.

-- Contribute scholarship, teaching and leadership practices rooted in the developing literacies, literacy technologies, and needs of diverse learners shaping higher education today.
+- Develop impactful rhetoric and writing scholarship rooted in the developing literacies, literacy technologies, and needs of diverse learners shaping higher education today.

 Library Resources- The Jerome Library houses a collection of more than four million items, including books, journals, periodicals, microforms, government documents, and other materials.
 It also boasts a wide range of online databases, as well as an interlibrary loan service, OhioLink, with all public university services in Ohio.
 The library houses a nationally acclaimed popular culture archive, a large collection of women's archives from the 19th and early 20th centuries, and the Educational Memorabilia Center, an archive of literacy artifacts from 19th century schoolhouses.
 Library services for graduate students include individualized research strategy conferences.

 Computer Facilities- The University has over a dozen computer labs featuring PC (Dell) and MAC environments, including a Faculty-Graduate Student Workroom dedicated to supporting research projects.
 The Collab Lab provides support and technology tools to graduate and undergraduate students for all teaching and research projects.
 Like most buildings on campus, the English Department building has wireless networking, and also a graduate student computer/printing room.
 Graduate students have the opportunity to teach in technology rich classrooms throughout the campus.